modehnal/modehnal.github.io/README.md

     ipython3 # Run it.
     ```

-    In this interactive shell you will import the dogtail's tree root on your own and save the Atspi root of `gnome-terminal` to a variable:
+    In this interactive shell you will import the `dogtail`'s tree root on your own and save the `Atspi` root of `gnome-terminal` to a variable:

     ```python
     # IPython